vidalt/BA-Trees/README.md

 # Born-Again Tree Ensembles

-This repository contains the source code and data associated to the paper "Born Again Tree Ensembles", by Thibaut Vidal and Maximilian Schiffer, also counting with the significant contribution of Toni Pacheco (during the paper submission and revision period).
+This repository contains the source code and data associated to the paper "Born Again Tree Ensembles", by Thibaut Vidal and Maximilian Schiffer, with the help of Toni Pacheco who contributed during the paper submission and revision period.
 This paper has been presented at the 37th International Conference on Machine Learning (ICML 2020).

 ## Test Environment

-This code has been tested on Ubuntu 18.04 using GCC compiler for the C++ algorithm, as well as on Windows 10 using MinGW for compilation.
+This code has been tested on Ubuntu 18.04 using GCC compiler v9.2.0 for the C++ algorithm, as well as on Windows 10 using MinGW or Visual Studio 2017 for compilation.
 We used Anaconda distribution with Python 3.7 for all other codes and scripts.
-We recommend to use a similar configuration to avoid any possible compilation issue.
+We recommend using a similar configuration to avoid any possible compilation issue.

 ## Folder Structure

-This archive contains the following folders:
+The repository contains the following folders:

 docs<br>
 src<br>      |-------born_again_dp<br>     |-------resources<br>